Support of Costa Rica's carbon neutrality strategy as a model for low carbon development (phase II)

 State of implementation/results

-- Advising the Ministry of the Environment on the establishment of a Civil Society Climate Advisory Council (Consejo 5c) with representatives of u. a.
-Indigenous people, women, NGOs, trade unions and industry.
-Formally launched in February 2018, this Climate Advisory Council now meets regularly and has developed a work plan.-- Together with the national insurance regulator SUGESE, a planning workshop on climate risks was organized, in which access to climate data was identified as a key factor for the further development of climate risk insurance mechanisms.
+- Advising the Ministry of the Environment on the establishment of the Civil Society Climate Advisory Council (Consejo 5C) with representatives of i. a. indigenous people, women, NGOs, trade unions and business.
+In February 2018, this Climate Advisory Council was officially launched; meanwhile, it meets regularly and has worked out a work plan.